 ENSAT is a member of N+i since 2004, and we receive only a small number (2 to 4) of students per year in order to be able to help optimally during the 2 years of studies.

-Since 2007 ENSAT organises the PIM for students of the themes food/agri/agro and architecture (landscape architecture).
+Between 2007 and 2013, ENSAT organised the PIM for students of the themes food/agri/agro and architecture (landscape architecture).

 Orientation day for Exchange students 1rst semester from 4 September 2015